HooveSec/CompaniesHiringForSpace/README.md

 ## Contributing
 You can help that list by creating issues or creating merge requests.

-## Quality Gate

-Some companies promote remote talents, some other don't but are not against it, companies are okay to be listed if one or the other is true (listing a source is prefered!)

-Remote is meant to allow people from anywhere (or at least anywhere in a given timezone) without being forced to be in an office on a daily base.

 ## List
 | Company | Missison | Locations | Link
 | --------|  ----- | ----- | ----- |